anjalisreekumar29-sudo/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: JavaScript, HTML, CSS
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: React.js,
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: OpenAI API
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

----

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: Personalized dashboard based on user’s due date showing current pregnancy month and daily tips.
-- Feature 2: [Description]
+- Feature 2: Month-wise guidance on diet, exercise, posture, clothing, and safety precautions.
-- Feature 3: [Description]
+- Feature 3: Emotional wellness section with affirmations, mood tracking, and relaxation suggestions.
-- Feature 4: [Description]
+- Feature 4: AI chatbot assistant to answer pregnancy-related queries and provide quick guidance.

 ---